2023 Best Value Industrial Production Technology Bachelor's Degree Schools in the Southwest Region

 Full Industrial Production Technology at Tarleton State University Report

-Texas A&M College Station undergraduate students pay an average of $40,139 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Texas A&M College Station are $40,139 a year.
 On average, industrial production tech graduates from Texas A&M College Station take out $21,175 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $577, assuming that the borrower is on a 10-year repayment plan.

 Texas A&M College Station did well in our overall quality rankings, too.
 It placed #2 on our Best Industrial Production Technology Bachelor’s Degree Trade Schools in the Southwest Region list.